JohnD-EE/real-conversations/README.md

 * What Are You Unwilling to Feel?
 * What are you so attached to that you can't let go of?
 * What impact would you like to have on the world?
+* If there was a potion which could permanently relieve all of your suffering, would you take it?